 - Holes are made when producing the Tepex® insert by cutting or drilling - 2.
-Holes are created during forming by pushing back the fibers with a pin
+Holes are created during forming by pushing back the fibers

 The second option appears advantageous particularly for high stresses on the faces of holes, as it is possible to divert the flow of forces around the holes.
 Figure 20 illustrates this situation.